 38 Gillan, para.
-86. In a later case, Colon v the Netherlands, Judgment of 15 May 2012, an argument that an interference was not "in accordance with the law" because of the ineffectiveness of available judicial remedies because of a lack of prior judicial control was rejected by the Court on the basis that this may be dispensed with provided that sufficient other safeguards are in place.
+86. See also Vig v.
+Hungary, Judgment of 14 January 2021, paras.
+60-63, finding a violation in the absence of any real restriction or review of enhanced police checks, including the need to demonstrate reasonable suspicion.
+In an earlier case, Colon v. the Netherlands, Judgment of 15 May 2012, an argument that an interference was not "in accordance with the law" because of the ineffectiveness of available judicial remedies (lack of prior judicial control) was rejected by the Court on the basis that this may be dispensed with provided that sufficient other safeguards are in place.

-39 Appended to Recommendation Rec(2001)10 adopted by the Committee of Ministers of the CoE on 19 September 2001.
+39 Appended to Recommendation Rec(2001)10 adopted by the Committee of Ministers of the CoE. on 19 September 2001.
 See para.
 47.

 40 CoE Commissioner for Human Rights, "Stop and searches on ethnic and religious grounds are not effective," July 20 2009.
 CoE: ECRI, ECRI General Policy Recommendation No. 11, recommendation 3.
-See also PACE, Ethnic profiling in Europe: a matter of great concern, para.
-55 of the explanatory memorandum.
+See also PACE, Ethnic profiling in Europe: a matter of great concern, Rapporteur Boriss Cilevics, Doc.
+15199, 14 December 2020, para.
+55.